Peanut Butter And Jam Sourdough

 This dough has both peanut butter and ground peanuts for an extra flavor boost, so before starting you’ll need to grind up the peanuts.

-1. Add 60g roasted, salted peanuts to the jar of your blender or food processor and grind until the peanuts are mostly finely ground.
+1. Step 1: Add 60g roasted, salted peanuts to the jar of your blender or food processor and grind until the peanuts are mostly finely ground.
 They may stick to each other a bit, and the sizing may not be completely consistent, but that’s ok, we’re just grinding, not trying to make peanut butter!
 I used my Vitamix dry grains container and it worked perfectly!

 Make The Dough:

-1. In a medium bowl, combine 180g of room temperature water, 50g of active sourdough starter, and 40g smooth peanut butter, and whisk until mostly combined.
-I prefer to mix my liquid ingredients with the sourdough starter before adding the flour because it’s much easier to ensure that the starter is more evenly distributed in the dough.
+1. Step 2: In a medium bowl, combine 180g of room temperature water, 50g of active sourdough starter, and 40g smooth peanut butter, and whisk until mostly combined.
+I prefer to mix my liquid ingredients with the sourdough starter before adding the flour because it's much easier to ensure that the starter is more evenly distributed in the dough.
 Set aside.

-4. Meanwhile, in another medium bowl, combine 140g of room temperature water, 50g of active sourdough starter, and 50g jam, and whisk until mostly combined.
+1. Step 4: In another medium bowl, combine 140g of room temperature water, 50g of active sourdough starter, and 50g jam, and whisk until mostly combined.

-5. Then add 250g bread flour and 6g salt to the bowl and mix until a shaggy dough forms.
+1. Step 5: Then add 250g bread flour and 6g salt to the bowl and mix until a shaggy dough forms.
 Knead the dough with your hands until all the dry bits are incorporated.

 Stretch And Fold: